lando/core/docs/scanner.md

 ## Adding OK codes

 Some applications start up serving alternate non `2XX` response codes.

 For example, some PHP frameworks will serve a `404` page by default.
-If you are in a similar situation you can explicitly add additional codes that Lando will interpret as expected.
+If you are in a similar situation you can explicitly add additional codes that Lando will interpret as "OK".

 ```yaml
 services: